Generic Name: zolpidem (zole-PI-dem)

 - For oral dosage form (sublingual tablets):

-- Edluar®: 5 milligrams (mg) (for women) and 5 or 10 mg (for men) placed under the tongue at bedtime.
+- Edluar®: 5 milligrams (mg) (for women) and 5 or 10 mg (for men) placed under the tongue once a day, at bedtime.
+Your doctor may increase your dose as needed.
+However, do not take more than 10 mg per day.

 - Intermezzo®: 1.75 mg (for women) and 3.5 mg (for men) placed under the tongue at bedtime.